AmanM006/ecell-backend/README.md

-  "success": boolean,  // Indicates whether the operation was successful "message": string,   // A descriptive message providing context or details "payload": <Defined TypeScript Schema> | null,  // Data returned by the operation, or null if not applicable "error": Error | null  // Error details if success is false }
+  "success": boolean,  // Indicates whether the operation was successful "message": string,   // A descriptive message providing context or details "payload": <Defined TypeScript Schema> | null,  // Data returned by the operation, or null if not applicable }
 ```